poly-hammer/meta-human-dna-addon/docs/index.md

 ![](./images/quick-start/2.gif)

-You will now see a tab on your right-side utility bar called `Meta-Human DNA`.
+You will now see a tab on the right-side of the 3D Viewport bar called `Meta-Human DNA` (Hide/Show with `N` key.).
 You will notice that the panels are grayed out and have warning messages.
-These panels become active when there is an active [RigLogic Instance](./definitions).
+These panels become active when there is an active [RigLogic Instance](./terminology/#rig-logic-instance).

 ## Option 1: Import a DNA File
 The easiest way to get started, is to just drag and drop a `.dna` file into the blender scene.